- 450 g (1 lb) raspberries, fresh or frozen

 Recipe by Ballymaloe Cookery School.

 This is one of those recipes that somehow is much greater than the sum of its parts.
 Raspberries, sugar and cream, three easy to source ingredients produce a rich and luscious result.
 When available and in the season I use fresh raspberries.
-However, this is excellently made with frozen berries and I haven’t quite decided yet if it is not actually better made with the frozen fruit.
-Soft fruit becomes more bitter when frozen and this seems to accentuate the flavour when the fool is made with the frozen berries.
+However, this is excellently made with frozen berries and I haven’t quite decided yet if it is not actually better made with frozen fruit.
+Soft fruit becomes more bitter when frozen and this seems to accentuate the flavour when the fool is made with frozen berries.
 Serve shortbread biscuits or Palmiers with the fool.
 If you have some of the fool left over, freeze it and serve as a raspberry ice cream.